ibm-cloud-docs/key-protect/settings-ip-whitelisting.md

 {: #manage-ip-whitelisting}

-After you set up your {{site.data.keyword.keymanagementservicelong}} service instance, you can manage ip whitelist policies by using the service API.
+After you set up your {{site.data.keyword.keymanagementservicelong}} service instance, you can manage ip whitelist policies by using the {{site.data.keyword.keymanagementservicelong}} service API.
 {: shortdesc}

 ## Managing ip whitelist settings